juicebox-systems/juicebox-sdk/javascript/demo/README.md

 Usage: demo [options]

 Options:
-  -c, --configuration <value>   The configuration for the client SDK, in JSON format -a, --auth-token <value>      The auth token for the client SDK, as a base64-encoded JWT t, --tls-certificate <value>  The path to the TLS certificate used by the realms in DER format -h, --help                    display help for command
+  -c, --configuration <value>    The configuration for the client SDK, in JSON format -a, --auth-token <value>       The auth token for the client SDK, as a base64-encoded JWT -t, --tls-certificate <value>  The path to the TLS certificate used by the realms in DER format -h, --help                     display help for command
 ```